Dimension and cut vertices: an application of Ramsey theory: Background motivation

-As is well known, the dimension of a poset $P$ is just the maximum of the dimension of the components of $P$ \textit{except} when $P$ is the disjoint sum of two or more chains.
-In this case, $\dim(P)=2$ while all components of $P$ have dimension~$1$.
-Accordingly, when $d\ge3$, a poset $P$ with $\dim(P)=d$ has a component $Q$ with $\dim(Q)=d$.
+As is well known, the dimension of a poset $P$ is just the maximum of the dimension of the components of $P$ \emph{except} when $P$ is the disjoint sum of two or more chains.
+In the latter case, $\dim(P)=2$ while all components of $P$ have dimension $1$.
+Accordingly, when $d\geq 3$, a poset $P$ with $\dim(P)=d$ has a component $Q$ with $\dim(Q)=d$.

-It is easy to see that if the chromatic number of a connected graph $G$ is $r$ and $r\ge2$, then there is a block $H$ of $G$ so that that chromatic number of $H$ is also $r$.
+It is easy to see that if the chromatic number of a connected graph $G$ is $r$ and $r\geq 2$, then there is a block $H$ of $G$ so that the chromatic number of $H$ is also $r$.
 The analogous statement for posets is not true.
 We show in Figure~\ref{fig:cut-vertices} representatives of two infinite families of posets.
-When $n\ge 2$, the poset $P_n$ shown on the left side is $3$-irreducible (see~\cite{bib:TroMoo-1} or~\cite{bib:Kell} for the full list of all $3$-irreducible posets).
-For each $m\ge3$, the poset $Q_m$ shown on the right is $m+1$-irreducible.
-This second example is part of an exercise given on page~$20$ in~\cite{bib:Trot-Book}.
-Together, these examples show that for every $d\ge2$, there are posets of dimension $d+1$ where every block has dimension at most~$d$.
+When $n\geq 2$, the poset $P_n$ shown on the left side is $3$-irreducible (see \cite{TM76} or \cite{Kel77} for the full list of $3$-irreducible posets).
+For each $m\geq 3$, the poset $Q_m$ shown on the right is $(m+1)$-irreducible.
+This second example is part of an exercise given on page $20$ in \cite{Tro-book}.
+Together, these examples show that for every $d\geq 2$, there are posets of dimension $d+1$ every block of which has dimension at most $d$.